 - Monitoring.
 This is the ongoing evaluation of the internal control system’s performance over time.

-A company’s internal control systems are considered effective only if all five of these components (along with the relevant principles) are both “present” and “functioning.”
+An organization’s internal control systems are considered effective only if all five of these components (along with the relevant principles) are both “present” and “functioning.”
 In other words, it’s not enough to design and implement a system that incorporates these components and principles.
-Your company also must ensure that they operate together in an integrated manner and “continue to exist in the conduct of the system of internal control to achieve specified objectives.”
+Your organization also must ensure that they operate together in an integrated manner and “continue to exist in the conduct of the system of internal control to achieve specified objectives.”

-The framework is designed to recognize the complex, global and technologically driven business and operating environments.
+The COSO framework is designed to recognize the complex, global and technologically driven business and operating environments.
 Further, the principles recognize that today’s investors and other stakeholders demand greater transparency and accountability.
-In response, the framework includes:
+The framework includes:

-- Details on a company’s responsibilities when outsourcing service providers, and
+- Details on a company’s responsibilities when outsourcing service providers

-The framework is principles-based and allowing directors and management to exercise judgment in designing, implementing and ensuring adherence to internal controls that are appropriate for the company and its operating environment.
+The framework is principles-based, which allows directors and management to exercise judgment in designing, implementing and ensuring adherence to internal controls that are appropriate for the organization and its operating environment.